Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 It is therefore often extremely helpful to design this analysis process together with HR.
 It is often extremely helpful to use the trained view of internal HR employees or - often even more effective due to their neutrality and experience - of external HR professionals and to jointly examine the company's own values, culture, processes, structures and goals.
 "Four eyes see more than two."
 Looking in one's own mirror often becomes easier when the counterpart takes a higher-level perspective, goes into depth at the right point and contributes to sharpening.

-Strong recruiting, what is it actually?
-It combines the areas of job description, candidate search, application process, selection process, onboarding and feedback opportunities.
+What defines strong recruiting today??
+Strong recruiting combines the areas of job description, candidate search, application process, selection process, onboarding and feedback opportunities.
 Each individual step must be thoroughly adapted to the circumstances and concerns of the company in question.

 Small businesses have different needs than large corporations.
 The important thing for everyone is that the process is clearly structured and transparent for everyone.
 The more guidance HR departments give applicants, the smoother the entire application process will be and the less likely it will be that accidental mistakes or delays will be noticed.
 It is equally important to pay special attention right from the start to the clear and precise formulation of job descriptions that correspond to the actual future tasks and do not represent a castle in the air.
 Honesty is an important factor for success, so that in the end those are found who really fit together.